 I say this tentatively because I want to stress that this is not a permanent fix…but the first thing you’ll want to try is to continue using the in-arms hold in locations where it still works.

-For my first baby, I pottied him outside (thankfully, in summertime), in-arms, for several weeks during his major separation anxiety period.
+For us, we pottied our son outside (thankfully, in summertime), in-arms, for several weeks during his major separation anxiety period.
 I’ve also worked with several parents who’ve done the same, as a temporary fix, and it’s worked wonders.

 There are many reasons why this probably works as a temp fix.
-First off, a baby in an intact culture/indigenous tribe would already be potty independent at 9 months old.
+First off, a baby in an indigenous tribe would already be potty independent at 9 months old.
 That is, he would be crawling off to the ole pottying pit, outdoors, and doing his business solo.
-No pants in the way, maybe a loin cloth or long t-shirt (if that).
+No pants in the way, just a loin cloth (if that).

 However, remembering that this is temporary, realize this pottying choice will have to shift.
 I think that when the time comes, you’ll know (for example, you’ll say to your wife “If I have to pee him outside one more time, I think I’ll go nuts.”).

-Then, transition from outdoors to indoors with confidence (see my future post for more on how to transition to the potty).
+Then, transition with confidence (see my podcast episode on transitioning from in-arms pottying to the mini potty).

 Hug/hold her onto it (and, beginning discipline)